 OMG!
 These are so good!
 I added cinnamon and raisins to some.
 Amazing!

 Thanks Leslie!
-Love the cinnamon/raising idea. 🙂
+Love the cinnamon/raisin idea. 🙂

 How everything that went so wrong would produce a delicious, albeit ugly, bagel is amazing.
 I’m not sure why but used almost a full cup of flour than the recipe called for and the dough was still super sticky making every step to follow quite difficult.
 The end result was my bagels super-glued to the parchment paper.
 Bagel tops were delicious though!